World War I in popular culture: Arthur Streeton

 Portrait of Arthur Streeton (1917) by George Lambert.

 Amiens, the key to the west by Arthur Streeton, 1918.

 Australian painter Arthur Streeton was an Australian Official War Artist with the Australian Imperial Force, holding the rank of lieutenant.
 He served in France attached to the 2nd Division.

 Streeton brought something of the antipodes Heidelberg school sensibility to his paintings of an ANZAC battlefield in France.

 Streeton's most famous war painting, Amiens the key of the west shows the Amiens countryside with dirty plumes of battlefield smoke staining the horizon, which becomes a subtle image of war.

-As a war artist, Streeton continued to deal in landscapes and his works have been criticised for failing to concentrate on the fighting soldiers.
+As a war artist, Streeton continued to deal in landscapes, and his works have been criticised for failing to concentrate on the fighting soldiers.

 Streeton aimed to produce "military still life", capturing the everyday moments of the war.
-Streeton observed that, "True pictures of battlefields are very quiet looking things.
+Streeton observed that, "True pictures of battlefields are very quiet-looking things.
 There's nothing much to be seen, everybody and thing is hidden and camouflaged."

 Sculpture

 The Mont St. Quentin memorial (c.
 1925) commemorates the men of the Australian Imperial Forces (AIF) and their contribution in the battle which was fought in this area.

-A sculpture by Charles Web Gilbert was designed as a part of the Mont St. Quentin Memorial which was dedicated in the mid-1920s at Mont St. Quentin, France.
-The original memorial to the men of the 2nd Australian Division features an heroic bronze statue of an Australian soldier bayoneting a German eagle.
+A sculpture by Charles Web Gilbert was designed as a part of the Mont St. Quentin Memorial, which was dedicated in the mid-1920s at Mont St. Quentin, France.
+The original memorial to the men of the 2nd Australian Division features a heroic bronze statue of an Australian soldier bayoneting a German eagle.

 A bronze plaque on the pedestal of the monument reads: 'To the officers, non-commissioned officers and men of the 2nd Australian Division who fought in France and Belgium in the Great War 1916, 1917, 1918.'

-The statue on top of the memorial and the bas reliefs on its sides, which were sculpted respectively by Lieutenant Charles Web Gilbert and May Butler-George, were removed by the occupying German Army in 1940.
+The statue on top of the memorial and the bas-reliefs on its sides, which were sculpted respectively by Lieutenant Charles Web Gilbert and May Butler-George, were removed by the occupying German Army in 1940.
 They were later replaced with a new statue and new reliefs.